RTXteam/RTX/team-private/CsvUpload.md

 This will then upload the relationships and output a count of the relationships uploaded.

-## 4) CELEBRATE!
+## 4) Check to see if the nodes and relationships uploaded correctly

+You can check by querying nodes/relationships, quering the counts of nodes/relationships, looking at subgraphs, etc.

-You've now successfully updated your nodes and relationships into neo4j.
+If everything checks out you've now successfully updated your nodes and relationships into neo4j.
 If everything went well it shouldn't take too terably long.
 When I uploaded csvs with ~500,000 nodes and ~91,000,000 relationships using this method it took just a moment to upload the nodes and ~2h40m to upload the relationships.